-Generate Device tree for IP Core
+Generate Device Tree for IP Core

 Dynamically generate device trees that include nodes for the HDL Coder™ generated IP core by using the HDL Coder IP Core generation workflow.
 The generated device tree also includes nodes for your board peripherals, reference design IP cores, and reference design interfaces that access the processing system (PS) of your target field programmable gate array (FPGA) or system on a chip (SoC) board.
 Program your target board with the generated device tree and bitstream.

-Get Started with device trees
+Get Started with Device Trees

 A device tree is a data structure that describes hardware devices to the operating system running on the target board.
 The operating system kernel uses the device tree description to manage the available hardware devices.
-For example, the operating system uses the device tree to load the correct device driver for a given hardware device.
+For example, the operating system uses the device tree to load the specific device driver for a given hardware device.